 DVRF helps women who have experienced, or are at risk of, abuse, threats or violence.
 Like the Disability Trust, the DVRF provides loans with no fee or interest to qualified beneficiaries.
-For more information, download a copy of the Domestic Violence Relief Fund (DVRF) flyer; or the DVRF Manual or contact Parween Sidhu.
+For more information, download a copy of the Domestic Violence Relief Fund (DVRF) flyer or contact Parween Sidhu.

 If you know a woman who might be eligible for this fund and would like information about housing co-ops please get in touch.